Quicr/laps/docs/relay-protocol.md

 in it's path or back to itself.

-#### Announce Information Advertisement Message
+#### Publish Information Advertisement Message

-Announce information is advertised by Stub relays to o-relays only. o-relays state maintain this information for MOQT compliance.
-Announce information is not sent to other control peers.
-In the future, we may want to send it, but at this time it is not needed by the LAPS peering protocol.
+Publish information is advertised by Stub and edge relays. o-relays state maintain this information for MOQT compliance.

-Announce information is needed by the o-relay to know which client session should receive the MOQT subscribe to start the flow of publish track data.
+Publish information is needed by the o-relay to know which client session should receive the MOQT subscribe to start the flow of publish track data.
+Publish information is also needed by subscribe relay to provide the subscriber the publisher parameters.
 When a Stub relay is used, the Stub appears as a client to the o-relay and the subscribe will be sent to the Stub.
 The stub will then send the MOQT subscribe to the publisher.

-Subscribes are [matched to announce](#matching-subscribes-to-announcements) based on the the `track_full_name_hash` data.
+Subscribes are [matched to announce and publishes](#matching-subscribes-to-announcements-and-publishes) based on the the `track_full_name_hash` data.

 ```
-ANNOUNCE_INFO_ADV {
+PUBLISH_INFO_ADV {
     COMMON_HEADER,

+    sequence(2),                // Advertisement sequence number, supporting wrapping
+                                //   Only the source node increments this.
     source_node_id(8),          // Source node that originated this
     track_full_name_hash {
         namespace_tuple_hashes [